datacite/tasks/DesignOps/developmnet-life-cyle.md

 ### HMW successfully coordinate between teams

-- Communicate to DataCite Staff the status of Idea/Problem/Suggestion/Solution at different Life Cycle stages.
+- Communicate to DataCite Staff the status of Idea/Problem/Suggestion/Solution at different Journey stages.
 - Encourage directors to pass the common understanding down to their teams.
 - Work in a parallel track for discovering and building solutions with the Tech Team.
 - Use the srpint meeting to schedule work clearly